 My 5th great-grandparents.

 Edward Green was born in about 1760.
-I’ve yet to pin down a baptism record but his age given at burial suggests it, as does the age he gave at the 1841 census.
+I’ve yet to pin down a baptism record but his age given at burial suggests it, as does his age at the 1841 census.
 The latter also pins his birth to Norfolk and describes him as a beachman.
 It was a job that involved rescuing passengers and crew from ships in trouble, salvaging goods lost at sea and ferrying goods to and from vessels to the shore.

 Did Edward come from Great Yarmouth?
 Perhaps but the records are vague.
 However, he did marry there in the parish church of St Nicholas on 1 March 1785.
-His bride was Mary Bustard, whose name is also spelt Bustom, Bustin, Bristard and Bastard depending on the record.
+His bride was Mary Bustard, whose name is sometimes spelt Bustom, Bustin, Bristard and Bastard depending on the record.
 I’ve not been able to pin down a birth record for her either.

 At first the couple lived in Norwich, where their first children were baptised.
 However, by 1799 they were baptising son William in Great Yarmouth and it looks as if this is where they remained.
 Mary was buried in the town on 30 July 1838 and William was buried there on 23 February 1843.
 Two years earlier he’d been recorded in the census staying with daughter Sarah, her husband John Gilbert and their offspring.